bassarisse/google-spreadsheet-to-json/README.md

-  -t, --token <token>          Auth token acquired externally -y, --tokentype <tokentype>  Type of the informed token (defaults to Bearer) -w, --worksheet <n>          Worksheet index or title (defaults to first worksheet, can be repeated) -c, --hash <column>          Column to hash the final object -m, --property-mode <mode>   How to handle property names: "camel" (default), "pascal", "nospace" or "none" -i, --vertical               Use the first column as header
+  -t, --token <token>          Auth token acquired externally -y, --tokentype <tokentype>  Type of the informed token (defaults to Bearer) -w, --worksheet <n>          Worksheet index or title (defaults to first worksheet, can be repeated) -a, --all-worksheets         Return all worksheets (worksheet option is ignored) -c, --hash <column>          Column to hash the final object -m, --property-mode <mode>   How to handle property names: "camel" (default), "pascal", "nospace" or "none" -i, --vertical               Use the first column as header